 About San José Island

 San Jose Island is privately owned.
 Historically a ranch, today the island is managed principally for wildlife.
-Access is permitted only on public land, meaning that you must stay on the beach below the vegetation line.
+Access is permitted only on public land, meaning that you must stay on the beach below the mean high tide line.
 But that is exactly where a wealth of birding, shelling, fishing and beach combing can be found.

 The chance to immerse yourself in unruffled Texas nature is just a short ferry ride away from Port Aransas, Texas.

 This island, set in the warm waters of the Gulf of Mexico, is home to some of the best birding and saltwater fishing in the south.
 Boasting 21 miles of undisturbed golden sand, vehicles are prohibited on this particular Texas shoreline.
 San José Island is a collector's resource for beautiful and unique seashells including lightning whelks, shark eyes, sand dollars, starfish, angel wings, and more.

 In an area known as the "Fishing Capital of Texas" some of the best angling can be done from the rocky edges of the North Jetty.
 Locals and visitors catch the passenger ferry daily from Fisherman's Wharf in Port 'A' on Mustang Island to cast their lines for Speckled Trout, Redfish, Flounder and more.